-The Hall of Stats is powered by Hall Rating.
-Glasscock has a relatively awesome Hall Rating of 129.
-That’s #14 all time among shortstops (with Dahlen and Trammell among those in front of him).
-Glasscock ranks ahead of eleven current Hall of Fame shortstops.
-He’s even (slightly) ahead of Derek Jeter.
+The Hall of Stats is powered by a formula called Hall Rating.
+Glasscock, called “King of the Shortstops” in his day, has an impressive Hall Rating of 129.
+That’s 14th all time among shortstops.
+Glasscock ranks ahead of eleven current Hall of Fame shortstops and even ranks (slightly) ahead of Derek Jeter.

 Let’s see how that’s possible.

-Hall Rating is my metric that combines Baseball-Reference’s Wins Above Replacement (WAR) and Wins Above Average (WAA) into a single Number that represents how good—purely objectively—that player’s Hall of Fame case is.
+Hall Rating combines Baseball-Reference’s Wins Above Replacement (WAR) and Wins Above Average (WAA) into a single number that represents how good—purely objectively—that player’s Hall of Fame case is.
 There are 211 players in the Hall of Fame.
-The 211th best eligible player in history is given a Hall Rating of 100.
+The 211th best eligible player by Hall Rating is given a Hall Rating of 100.
 This illustrates where, again objectively, the Hall of Fame borderline would be of the Hall was populated simply by this metric.
 Everyone with a Hall Rating above 100 is in the Hall of Stats.
 Everyone below 100 is out.

 The following table includes the WAR, WAA, and Hall Ratings for all 21 Hall of Fame shortstops, the three outside the Hall who rate as Hall-worthy (Dahlen, Trammell, and Glasscock) and the two active shortstops who are already Hall-worthy (Alex Rodriguez and Jeter).